syncfusion-content/fileformat-docs/FileFormat/Presentation/Getting Started.md

 {% endhighlight %}

-Essential Presentation allows you to create simple and multi-level lists which makes the content easier for reading.
-The below code snippet demonstrates how to add a bulleted list in a paragraph.
+Essential Presentation allows you to create simple and multi-level lists that make the content easier for reading.
+The following code example demonstrates how to add a bulleted list in a paragraph.

 {% highlight c# %}
 [C#]

-//Add a new paragraph with text.
+//Adds a new paragraph with text.

 paragraph = textShape.TextBody.AddParagraph("Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.");

-//Set the list type as bullet
+//Sets the list type as bullet

 paragraph.ListFormat.Type = ListType.Bulleted;

-//Set the bullet character for this list
+//Sets the bullet character for this list

 paragraph.ListFormat.BulletCharacter = Convert.ToChar(183);

-//Set the font of the bullet character
+//Sets the font of the bullet character

 paragraph.ListFormat.FontName = "Symbol";

-//Set the hanging value as 20
+//Sets the hanging value as 20

 paragraph.FirstLineIndent = -20;